-The projected discount rate in the forecasted period has been estimated to be at an average of 11.5% (2019: 10.5%).
-If all other assumptions kept the same; an increase in discount rate to 19% would give a value-in-use equal to the current carrying amount.
+The projected discount rate in the forecasted period has been estimated to be at an average from 11.1% to 11.8% (2020: 11.5%).
+If all other assumptions kept the same; an increase in discount rate to 22.1% would give a value-in-use equal to the current carrying amount.

-(Expressed in thousands of Saudi Arabian Riyals, unless otherwise stated)
+For the year ended 31 December 2021 (Expressed in thousands of Saudi Arabian Riyals, unless otherwise stated)

-7. INTANGIBLE ASSETS AND GOODWILL (continued)
+6. INTANGIBLE ASSETS AND GOODWILL (continued)